arduino/arduino-alvik-mpy/README.md

 - `UP touch button` will register a 10 cm forward movement
 - `DOWN touch button` will register a 10 cm backward movement
 - `LEFT touch button` will register a 90° clockwise rotation movement
-- `UP touch button` will register a 90° counterclockwise rotation movement
+- `RIGHT touch button` will register a 90° counterclockwise rotation movement

 To clear the commands queue, press the `CANCEL touch button`.
 The leds will blink in red.